lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-Cleveland documenting George Went Hensley's 1914 Tennessee revival, reporters noted the dangerousness of the practice, but chose to use handling as a vehicle for ridiculing holy rollers---that is, pentecostals in general.cxxi In these early stories, reporters most commonly referred to the handlers as holy rollers or members of the Church of God.
+Cleveland documenting George Went Hensley's 1914 Tennessee revival, reporters noted the dangerousness of the practice, but chose to use handling as a vehicle for ridiculing holy rollers---that is, pentecostals in general. [^121] In these early stories, reporters most commonly referred to the handlers as holy rollers or members of the Church of God.
 The reporters imposed the former title on the handlers, while the handlers self-identified with the latter title.
-Even though the Church of God despised the epithet holy roller, the conflation of terms in the minds of the reporters and, eventually, their readers was not accidental.cxxii One story reported that the Church of God office in Cleveland actively promoted serpent handling as part of its public
+Even though the Church of God despised the epithet holy roller, the conflation of terms in the minds of the reporters and, eventually, their readers was not accidental. [^122] One story reported that the Church of God office in Cleveland actively promoted serpent handling as part of its public
 outreach:

 There are evidences that the leaders of the Holy Rollers in this